-It has been nearly a year since Google unveiled Hands Free, a mobile payment service that lets you leave your phone in your pocket.
-It was still in the early prototype stage when it was announced at Google I/O 2015, but the search giant just made it available for iOS and Android devices in March, and now it’s offering free meals for people who use it at participating McDonald’s in San Jose.
+It has been more than a year since Google unveiled Hands Free, a mobile-payment service that lets you leave your phone in your pocket.
+The search giant made the service available for iOS and Android devices in March, and now it’s offering free meals for people who use it at participating McDonald’s in San Jose.

-It can be a little confusing, considering that the company has been pushing Android Pay for the past few months.
+Hands Free can be a little confusing, considering that the company has been pushing Android Pay for the past year.
 Hands Free is unrelated, however, and utilizes different technology.
 Rather than requiring NFC to make tap-and-pay purchases, Hands Free uses Bluetooth low energy, Wi-Fi, and location to detect if you’re at a store that supports the service.
 That way, all you have to do at checkout is … well, nothing.

-This type of payment service isn’t exactly new, though.
-Both PayPal and Square have attempted to implement similar technology as payment solutions, but they both didn’t really work out.
+This type of payment service isn’t exactly new.
+Both PayPal and Square have attempted to implement similar technology as payment solutions, but neither really worked out.
 Perhaps with contactless payments growing, and with Google at the helm, Hands Free could succeed where its competitors have not.